guest271314/banned/README.md

 # Reprisals

-<h4>Do individuals who run sites and organizations and who also impose account bans and user suspensions engage in reprisals against users for asking questions (Freedom of Speech) or attempting to appeal their imposed ban or suspension?</h4>
+<h4>Do individuals who operate and maintain sites and organizations and who also impose account bans and user suspensions engage in reprisals against users for asking questions (Freedom of Speech) and, or attempting to appeal the organizations' imposed ban or suspension?</h4>

 - StackExchange: <b>Yes</b>
 - WHATWG: <b>Yes.</b>